zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Well, we know it's the async nature which makes the whole data flow nested and complex.
 It would be straightforward if they were all sync, isn't it?

-Alright, Let's assume all the async calls in the above example are sync calls.
-Then our data flow in `main` will be as simple as this:
+Alright, Let's assume all the async calls in the above example are sync calls, then our data flow in `main` will be as simple as this:

 ```javascript
 var main = function() {